 Carol Waldvogel Carol Waldvogel is the director/founder of North Shore Suzuki Strings in Milwaukee, Wisconsin.
 She holds a MME with an emphasis on the Suzuki method, from the University of Colorado and a BME from Illinois State University.
 Carol was a founding member of the Board of Directors of the Suzuki Association of Wisconsin and is a former member of the board of directors of the Suzuki Association of the Americas.
 Ms. Waldvogel had the opportunity to study with Dr. Suzuki in Matsumoto, Japan in 1983.
 Her Master’s degree work was with William Starr, a renowned Suzuki pedagogue, whom was instrumental in introducing the Suzuki method in the United States.
 He is the author of many books, including The Suzuki Violinist and To Learn With Love.
 Other Suzuki training includes courses with Marge Aber, Gilda Barston, Tonya Carey, Rhonda Cole, Teri Einfeldt, John Kendal, Kay Collier-(Sloane) McLaughlin and William and Doris Preucil, and Almita Vamos.
 Carol received the Byron Hester Outstanding Faculty Award in 2004 in Colorado and was the recipient of the Suzuki Chair award in 2009 in Wisconsin.
 In 2016, the Suzuki Association of Wisconsin honored Carol with the Sensei Award for “Leadership and Caring.”
 Carol has been a guest clinician at many Suzuki workshops and Suzuki summer institutes throughout the United States and Mexico.

 Michelle Zelinski Michelle studied Suzuki violin with Celestine Fitzgerald of the Barcel Suzuki String Academy in Wauwatosa, WI for 14 years.
 She was a frequent attendee of the American Suzuki Institute (ASI) in Steven's Point WI, where her Master Teachers included Terry Durbin, Carol Dallinger, Mark Bjork and Steve Bjella.
 Michelle's college studies were completed with Jody Gatwood and Emil Chudnovsky at the Benjamin T. Rome School of Music in Washington D. C. Her college Symphony Orchestra performances under conductor David Searle included Don Juan (Strauss), Symphony No. 4 (Brahms) and Petrushka (Stravinsky).
 The orchestra also participated in both an opera and a musical performance each year.
 Michelle graduated Magna Cum Laude with a violin performance degree in May, 2014.
 Michelle completed Suzuki Teacher Training for books 1-5 with Mark Mutter, Nancy Lokken and Beth Titterington during her summers at ASI.
 She recently received Long Term Suzuki Teacher Training from Pat D'Ercole, completing her Masters’ Degree in Music Education with a Suzuki Emphasis from UWSP.
 While at UWSP, where she now teaches a full Suzuki Violin studio, Michelle also continued private lessons with Steve Bjella.
 She is in her third year performing with the Central Wisconsin Symphony Orchestra.
-Michelle is also the current President of the Suzuki Association of Wisconsin.
 Teaching has brought Michelle both her biggest challenges and her greatest rewards, and she looks forward to seeing her students each week.